-- SQL Authentication, which uses a username and password.
-When you created the logical server for your database, you specified a "server admin" login with a username and password.
+This authentication method uses a username and password.
+When you created the SQL Database server for your database, you specified a "server admin" login with a username and password.
 Using these credentials, you can authenticate to any database on that server as the database owner, or "dbo."

 KILL DATABASE CONNECTION permission can explicitly terminate a connection to SQL Database by using the KILL command.

 User accounts can be created in the master database and can be granted permissions in all databases on the server, or they can be created in the database itself (called contained users).
 For information on creating and managing logins, see Manage logins.
-To enhance portability and scalabilty, use contained database users to enhance scalability.
+Use contained databases to enhance portability and scalability.
 For more information on contained users, see Contained Database Users - Making Your Database Portable, CREATE USER (Transact-SQL), and Contained Databases.